ShivgunGaming/bank/README.md

 # bank
-A bank contract showing how to use mappings.
+A Ethereum bank to store your ether coins.